 Days out this month included visits to the very family-friendly National Maritime Museum in Greenwich, Hobbledown Farm Park in Surrey, Crockford Bridge Farm for strawberry picking and the ZSL London Zoo.

-We kicked off July with a nearly two week long trip to Bali, Indonesia.
-It felt great to be back in Southeast Asia (last time was in the Philippines in 2014 when Little T was 9 months old) and we loved being by the sea, exploring the island and checking out Bali’s fantastic restaurant scene.
-I’ve covered the trip in the following posts: Snapshots from Bali, Day Trip to Nusa Lembongan, Turtle Release with the Bali Sea Turtle Society, Activities in Bali with Kids and Resort Review: Padma Resort Legian, is coming up.
+We kicked off July with a family trip to Bali, Indonesia.
+We loved being by the sea, exploring the island and checking out Bali’s fantastic restaurant scene.
+I’ve covered the trip in the following posts: Snapshots from Bali, Day Trip to Nusa Lembongan, Turtle Release with the Bali Sea Turtle Society, Activities in Bali with Kids and Resort Review: Padma Resort Legian.